Atharv-Nalwade/React--The-Complete-Guide/Connecting to the databse.md

+fetch is not just to get data but also can send data

 .fetch() is a inbulit method, The Fetch API provides an interface for fetching resources (including across the network).
 It will seem familiar to anyone who has used XMLHttpRequest, but the new API provides a more powerful and flexible feature set.

 --fetch returns a promise whch can either be completed or not be completed it has 2 methods on it one is .then() method to define what happens when promise is fullfilled and other is .catch() which handles if promise is not fulllfiled